maasa-k/sinatra-storiezzz/sinatra-storiezzz/README.md

 ## Code of Conduct

-Everyone interacting in the SpcalaPets project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/maasa-k/spcala_pets/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Sinatra StorieZZZ project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/maasa-k/sinatra-storiezzz/blob/master/CODE_OF_CONDUCT.md).